Corretx/bgse-dashboard-project/README.md

 ## Acknowledgments

-This project is based on code by: Guglielmo Bartolozzi, Gaston Besanson, Christian Brownlees, Stefano Costantini, Laura Cozma, Jordi Zamora Munt
+This project is based on code by: Guglielmo Bartolozzi, Christian Brownlees, Anna Corretger, Santhosh Narayanan, Guglielmo Pelino